Windows Local Administrator Password Solution in Microsoft Entra ID (preview)

-- Enumerating all Windows LAPS enabled devices - Use API/Portal experiences to enumerate all Windows devices in Azure AD enabled with Windows LAPS.
+- Enumerating all Windows LAPS enabled devices - Use API/Portal experiences to enumerate all Windows devices in Microsoft Entra ID enabled with Windows LAPS.

 - Authorization of local administrator password recovery - Use role based access control (RBAC) policies with custom roles and administrative units.